kekland/croppy/README.md

 ## Additional information

-This package is still WIP, so expect some major updates along the way.
 Feel free to report bugs/issues on GitHub.

 If you have questions, you can contact me directly at `kk.erzhan@gmail.com`.